 Any data that is collected through a web form or corporate system can be imported into IRIS CRM in minutes using the simple steps described below.

-The most common use of the POST API is to create records in IRIS using data that was collected from a form.
-A form can be a merchant application hosted on your website or a lead form that clients fill out such as a Contact Us page.
+The most common use of the POST API is to create records in IRIS CRM using data that was collected from a form.
+A form can be a merchant application hosted on your website or a lead form that clients fill out such as a "Contact Us" page.

 All of the information that is submitted through a form can be sent to IRIS CRM by properly mapping the fields and attaching a POST Token URL to the action button on your site.
 A simple example of a form that can be used to create a record in IRIS CRM is shown here:

 Below we describe the steps to configure, test, and use the POST API feature.

 Creating New POST API Tokens

 To add new POST API Tokens to your site, follow the steps below: